-Institutions are required to provide WSAC with an annual Passport Student Support Fund report.
-WSAC will provide a report template to the institution.
-At the end of the academic year, WSAC will request reports from institutions on a pre-developed report template.
-For an example report template from the 2020-2021 year, see section 9.4 student support
+Institutions who have elected to participate as a Passport institution with a viable student support plan and have signed the Passport addendum, making them eligible to receive Passport Student Support Fund payments are required to provide WSAC with an annual Passport Student Support Fundreport.
+At the end of the academic year, WSAC will request reports from institutions on a pre-developed report template developed by WSAC, with the support of the Passport Leadership Team.
+For an example report template from the 2021-2022 year, see section 9.4 student support.

-Reports will address the institution's use of the Student Support Funds received, the amount of funds spent, and-if funds were not fully spent in the academic year-the planned use for the remaining balance.
+Reports will address the institution's use of the Student Support Funds received, theamount of funds spent, and-if funds were not fully spent in the academic year-theplanned use for the remaining balance.

-Per the Passport to College for Foster Youth Addendum that participating institutions sign and submit to WSAC, institutions are encouraged to use Passport StudentSupport Funds (formerly incentive grants) in the academic year they are received.
+Per the Passport to College for Foster Youth Addendum that participating institutions sign and submit to WSAC, institutions are encouraged to use Passport StudentSupport Funds in the academic year they are received.

-However, if not all funds are used, the institution must provide a plan for future Passport Student Support Funds (formerly incentive grants) use.
+However, if not all funds are used, the institution must provide a plan for future PassportStudent Support Funds) use.
 Passport Student Support Funds received must be expended within two years of receipt.